 Weak, loose, and overgrown branches can cause serious problems in storms or heavy winds.
 They could smash into window panes or break off and damage buildings and cars.

-They could also hit electricity poles and cables and hurt people and pets.
+They could also hit power lines and utility cables, causing injuries to people and pets.

 Removing weakened, broken, or hazardous branches will reduce the risk of further damage.